Best 3D Printer Under $500: 2026 US Guide

 Running Costs Factor in filament: around $15-25 per kg of PLA.
 Most prints use 10-100g, so material costs are minimal.
 Electricity adds pennies per print.
 The real cost is your time learning.

-Our Recommendation If you want to learn: Ender 3 V3 SE at $199 If you want speed: Anycubic Kobra 2 Neo at $159 If you want reliability: AnkerMake M5C at $399
+Our Recommendation If you want to learn: Ender 3 V3 SE at $199 If you want multi-colour: Creality K2 SE at $249 If you want speed: Anycubic Kobra 2 Neo at $159 If you want reliability: AnkerMake M5C at $399

 Take our quiz to find which approach matches your maker style.